GravityPDF/gravity-pdf-documentation/docs/v5/api_product_table.md

 * The raw Gravity PDF Entry

 ### $return \| boolean \| optional
 * Set to true to have the product table HTML returned.
-By default this is false and will automatically be echoed.
+By default, this is false and will automatically be echoed.

 ## Return